Mykhailo-Tr/IT-Turik/README.md

 ## 📖 Project Overview

-**IT-Turik** is a comprehensive web application designed to automate the educational process in schools.
+**SchoolSys** is a comprehensive web application designed to automate the educational process in schools.
 The system supports:
 - Role-based user management (students, teachers, administrators)
 - Creation, editing, and deletion of tasks and events
 - Subject and child management